 Second, products are labeled with a serving size.
 A brand will tell you the milligrams of CBD in a serving size, or you will have to do some math to get the milligrams in a single serving knowing the total servings in the bottle.
 Some brands give you an exact break down of mg of CBD in portions of their dropper.
 Rosebud CBD (a staff favorite) comes with handy serving cards in each order.

 A popular online post suggests you find your dose of CBD by taking “1–6MG of CBD for every 10 pounds of body weight based on the individual’s level of pain.”
-The table below shows how this translates to a dose.

-But this is a suggestion for pain.
+This is a suggestion for pain.
 If you’re taking CBD for sleep or anxiety your dose may be different.

 A possible side effect of CBD is drowsiness.
 This drowsiness may increase with higher doses of CBD.
 So, as a sleep aid, you may want to take a single, more substantial dose than a smaller dose you might take for an ache.
 Similarly, you’ll dose differently to manage anxiety, especially if you need to be alert during the day.
 A CBD dose for anxiety may need to be smaller and taken at intervals.